GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

     Options:
     -?, --help
     -i, --input,                  Input xml filename (required)
     -r, --restart,                Target restart filename
-    -x, --x-partitions,      Number of partitions in the x-direction -y, --y-partitions,      Number of partitions in the y-direction -z, --z-partitions,      Number of partitions in the z-direction -s, --schema,            Name of the output schema -v, --validate-input,    only do the loading phase, and not actual simulation.
+    -x, --x-partitions,           Number of partitions in the x-direction -y, --y-partitions,           Number of partitions in the y-direction -z, --z-partitions,           Number of partitions in the z-direction -s, --schema,                 Name of the output schema -v, --validate-input,         Only do the loading phase, and not actual simulation.
 Useful to validate 'input'.
+    -d, --diagnostic-info-level,  Diagnostic message information level:
+                                    0 = basic information (default),
+                                    1 = errors source-code information,
+                                    2 = warnings & errors source-code information.
     -b, --use-nonblocking,        Use non-blocking MPI communication
     -n, --name,                   Name of the problem, used for output -s, --suppress-pinned,        Suppress usage of pinned memory for MPI communication buffers -o, --output,                 Directory to put the output files -t, --timers,                 String specifying the type of timer output --trace-data-migration,       Trace host-device data migration
     -m, --memory-usage,           Minimum threshold for printing out memory allocations in a member of the data repository.
-    --pause-for,             Pause geosx for a given number of seconds before starting execution
+    --pause-for,                  Pause geosx for a given number of seconds before starting execution -e, --errors-output,          Output path for the errors file (".yaml" supported)

     Rank 0: No XML input file nor schema specified.
 Exiting...